Eduserv Foundation, UK

 |property or element||Class: http://www.w3.org/1999/02/22-rdf-syntax-ns#Property|

 |syntax encoding scheme||Class: http://www.w3.org/2000/01/rdf-schema#Datatype|

 |sub-property of relationship||Property: http://www.w3.org/2000/01/rdf-schema#subPropertyOf|

 |typed value string||Typed literal.
 See: http://www.w3.org/TR/rdf-concepts/#dfn-typed-literal|

 Together with the DCMI Recommendation "Expressing Dublin Core using the Resource Description Framework (RDF)" [DCRDF], these equivalences form the basis of the formal semantics of the DCMI Abstract Model.
 However, the details of such a semantics is outside the scope of this Recommendation.

 Particular encoding guidelines (HTML meta tags, XML, RDF/XML, etc.) [DCMI-ENCODINGS] do not need to encode all aspects of the abstract model described above.
 However, they should refer to the DCMI Abstract Model and indicate which parts of the model are encoded and which are not.

-Encoding guidelines should indicate how a value can be treated as a described resource in a separate description in those cases where there is no value URI.
+Encoding guidelines should indicate how a non-literal value can be treated as a described resource in a separate description in those cases where a non-literal value surrogate does not include a value URI.